 MC and UC are unrelated forms of IBD, but they have many overlapping symptoms.

-While you may experience abdominal pain and frequent stools with both conditions, UC may also include blood or rectal bleeding.
-It’s also frequently able to be visually detected during a colonoscopy, while MC generally requires a microscope.
+While you may experience abdominal pain and frequent stools with both conditions, UC also tends to include blood or rectal bleeding.
+Doctors are also often able to see it during a colonoscopy, while MC generally requires a biopsy to diagnose.

-If you’re experiencing abdominal pain and issues with your stools, talk with a doctor so they can determine the exact cause and a treatment plan to reduce the symptoms you experience.
+If you’re experiencing abdominal pain and issues with your stools, talk with a doctor so they can determine the exact cause and develop a treatment plan to reduce your symptoms.